palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/xiao_eink_expansion_board_v2.md

     </a>
 </div><br />

-Take a example of using 4.2-inch eInk and a XIAO ESP32S3, once you have downloaded and extract the demo code, please navigate and open the "4.2 inch E-paper - Monocolor 400x300" folder.
+Take a example of using 4.2-inch ePaper and a XIAO ESP32S3, once you have downloaded and extract the demo code, please navigate and open the "4.2 inch E-paper - Monocolor 400x300" folder.

 Then open the "example" folder and use Arduino IDE to open the "example.ino" file: